FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference: Generation and Parallelism of LLMs

-Despite the effectiveness and flexibility of our approach, several limitations should be acknowledged.
-First, our method is based on existing speculative decoding frameworks and is designed to be compatible with most off-the-shelf speculative strategies.
-However, this also implies that the overall performance of our method is inherently bounded by the quality and efficiency of the underlying speculative decoding baselines.
+\textbf{Draft model dependency}: FlowSpec is designed to implement existing advanced context-aware speculative decoding frameworks with distributed edge devices more efficiently.
+This also implies that the overall performance is inherently bounded by the quality and efficiency of the draft models.

-Second, our pruning mechanism removes redundant draft tokens during verification, which can sometimes result in empty draft segments for certain pipeline stages.
-This leads to idle computation slots and underutilized resources during the verification of draft token tree.
-To mitigate this issue, we introduce a tree expansion strategy to fill the draft pool with new candidate tokens, therefore maintaining pipeline activity.

-Third, due to the structure of the draft tree and its partitioned step-wise verification process, the number of verification stages cannot be arbitrarily increased.
-The size of the draft token tree is typically limited and deeper nodes often provide less reliable predictions, making fine-grained splitting of the draft token tree across many stages impractical.
-To fit large-scale deployment scenarios with abundant devices, combining our approach with other model parallelism techniques such as TP can help control the number of pipeline stages while scaling efficiently.
+\textbf{Limited pipeline scalability}: scaling the pipeline with significantly more verification stages may caused degraded performance.
+First, more pipeline stages causes linearly increased transmission overhead within the inference process of each micro-batch, which is an inherent limitation of PP-based methods.
+To fit more large-scale deployment scenarios, combining other model parallelism techniques can help control the number of pipeline stages while scaling efficiently.